-Each appeal stage has its own procedure and waiting times can vary significantly by geographic region.
-Here's a brief rundown of the appeals process for SSDI and SSI claims.
+Each appeal stage has its own procedure, and waiting times can vary significantly by geographic region.
+Here’s a brief rundown of the appeals process for SSDI and SSI claims.

 Not many people who’ve been denied benefits go any further than the Appeals Council, and fewer still decide to pursue their claim in federal court.
 Each case is unique, however, so you (with the help of your attorney, if you have one) should consider at each stage whether it’s wiser to appeal again or file a new application.

-According to Social Security data for 2024, it takes on average 240 days, or about eight months, to receive a reconsideration decision on your disability appeal.
-Despite the long wait, only about 13% of SSDI or SSI claims are approved at the reconsideration level, so if you're denied again, you'll probably want to appeal once more by requesting a disability hearing.
+Despite the long wait, only about 16% of SSDI or SSI claims are approved at the reconsideration level, so if you’re denied again, you’ll probably want to appeal once more by requesting a disability hearing.

 At each stage, you have 60 days from the date you receive your denial letter in the mail to submit an appeal.
 This is true whether you’re requesting reconsideration or asking for a disability hearing.
 The 60-day deadline is pretty cut-and-dried, so don’t take too long after receiving a denial to appeal the decision.
 If you miss the appeal deadline and you don’t have a really good reason, you’ll need to start the process over from square one.